 If you’ll be making these buffalo turkey meatballs as a weeknight meal for your family, here are a few serving suggestions:

-- put them over rice or cauliflower rice
+- put slow cooker turkey meatballs over rice or cauliflower rice

 - serve with roasted sweet potatoes or other roasted veggies on the side